tavisrudd/dockhack/README.md

   dockhack pstree CID
     run `pstree` scoped to the container processes

-  dockhack dhtop CID
+  dockhack htop CID
     run htop, on the host, with the PIDs limited to those in the container

   dockhack fsroot CID
     print the mount path of the container's filesystem inside /var/lib/docker

-  dockhack dssh CID
+  dockhack ssh CID
     ssh into the container, assuming you've got init+sshd running

   The following require the `cgroup-bin` package (cgexec, lscgroup,